RaySuhyunLee/snucse_os/README.md

 # os-team20

 ## Project 4, Finally!
 We may go home.
 We do not need to weep all night!!!!
+This all-night work was the last pernoctation.

 ## High-Level Design
 We followed T.A's high level guideline in this project.